 CT3 would like to kindly ask SA2 to answer the questions below:

-Question 3: Shall the Analytics Specification (including the Analytics ID mentioned in clause 6.2.6.2 of 23.288) be used by the NWDAF only to determine which data (e.g. which Event IDs etc) shall be collected and provided to the NF service consumer as data notifications?
+Question 3: Shall the Analytics Specification (including the Analytics ID mentioned in clause 6.2.6.2 of 23.288) be used by the NWDAF when collecting the data?
 If yes, what is the Use Case where the NF service consumer cannot perform this determination itself in order to provide the Data Specification directly to the NWDAF?

 CT3 also noticed that in S2-2208248 it is proposed to provide the time when the threshold is met or crossed.
 CT3 would like to kindly ask SA2 to answer the questions below: